-City Cortex is a research programme that focuses on the intersection between contemporary urban contexts and one of the most versatile and sustainable materials Nature has to offer: cork.
-It views the city as a living and dynamic organism, and looks into the challenges of the 21st Century, where issues such as mobility, safety, comfort, protection, sustainability and resource management are absolutely essential.
+City Cortex is a cultural research programme that explores the intersection between contemporary urban contexts and one of the most versatile and sustainable raw materials Nature has to offer: cork.
+It views the city as a living and dynamic organism, and looks into the challenges of the 21st Century, where issues such as safety, protection, social cohesion, comfort, enjoyment, participation, sustainability and resource management are absolutely essential.

-Through the contributions of leading architects and designers, City Cortex will create original projects for public or semi-public spaces in Lisbon, through the development of in situ research on the potential of Portuguese cork and its transformation industry.
+Through the contributions of internationally recognised architects and designers, City Cortex seeks to create original projects for public and semi-public spaces in various cities.
+Taking the metropolitan area of Lisbon as the starting point of this research through in situ experimentation, the participants reinvent and test the possibilities of using Portuguese cork and its transformation industry, aiming to surpass its current limits.

 • Expanding the use of an extraordinary, sustainable and natural raw-material within urban contexts;